Driving in the Emirates in 2026: Rules, Fines, License Conversion, and Safe-Road Tips for Tourists & Expats

 No child seat 400 4

-Tolls, Parking & Road Essentials in the UAE
+Tolls, Parking & Road Essentials in the Emirates

 Salik Toll System Explained

-• The UAE uses an automatic toll system (Salik).
+• The Emirates uses an automatic toll system (Salik).

 • Toll gates deduct fees electronically via a tag linked to your vehicle plate.